Skip to content

 DELETE /folders/:id Delete a folder.
 Notes inside survive — they lose their folder assignment.

-Folder names are unique per account (case-insensitive), max 80 characters.
-A duplicate name returns 422 validation_failed.
-Folder ids belonging to another account return 404 not_found — there's no existence leak.
+Folder names are unique per scope (per personal account or per team workspace), case-insensitive, max 80 characters.
+A duplicate within the same scope returns 422 validation_failed; a personal "Q4" and a team "Q4" coexist freely.
+Folder ids outside the token's scope return 404 not_found — there's no existence leak.

 Manage folders